-Note 2: The LTC3565E is guaranteed to meet performance specifications from 0°C to 85°C junction temperature.
+Note 2: The LTC3565 is tested under pulsed load conditions such that $T_J \approx T_A$ .
+The LTC3565E is guaranteed to meet performance specifications from 0°C to 85°C junction temperature.
 Specifications over the -40°C to 125°C operating junction temperature range are assured by design, characterization and correlation with statistical process controls.
-The LTC3565I is guaranteed over the full -40°C to 125°C operating junction temperature range.
-Note that the maximum ambient temperature is determined by specific operating conditions in conjunction with board layout, the rated package thermal resistance and other environmental factors.
+The LTC3565I is guaranteed over the full -40°C to 125°C operating junction temperature consistent with these specifications is determined by specific operating conditions in conjunction with board layout, the rated package thermal resistance and other environmental factors.

-Note 3: The LTC3565 is tested in a feedback loop which servos V{FB} to the midpoint for the error amplifier ($V{ITH} = 0.7V$).
+Note 3: The LTC3565 is tested in a feedback loop which servos $V{FB}$ to the midpoint for the error amplifier ( $V{ITH} = 0.7V$ ).